 Chain-of-Thought Few-Shot

-Combine CoT reasoning with few-shot learning:
+Combine CoT reasoning with few-shot learning (especially effective on instruction models):

 Example 1: